hhuOS/hhuOS/README.md

 ## What next?

 Congratulations!
 If you have made it this far, you have successfully compiled and run hhuOS!
-If you have not done so yet, you should definitely try out the included games `bug`, `battlespace` and `dino`, as well as the `demo` command, to see the capabilities of our user space game engine.
+If you have not done so yet, you should definitely try out the included games `bug`, `battlespace` and `player`, as well as the `demo` command, to see the capabilities of our user space game engine.

 When you are done tinkering with the OS, why not try to build your own application for hhuOS?
 Our [wiki](https://github.com/hhuOS/hhuOS/wiki/) provides tutorials on how to set up a development environment and get started with app development for hhuOS.